Double Ko

 Alternatively, if we remove the eye, white is also dead, but now with ko threats: taking one of the kos threatens to kill the black group.
 (Conversely, one could say that in this diagram, black is alive in double ko.)

-If the outside group is unconditionally alive, white is dead.
+If the surrounding Black group is unconditionally alive, White corner is dead.
 There are no ko threats for anyone in this situation.
 Since a white ko capture is not sente, this is not a double ko.

 As in the previous diagram, the white strings are dead.
 It is not a double ko because a white ko capture is not sente.